Looking for plan providers or health care providers?

 Your contributions to the Dependent Care FSA are deducted before federal and state income taxes and FICA are assessed, and reimbursements are completely tax free.
 Eligible expenses include day care, babysitting, general-purpose day camps, and pre-K expenses.
 Please note that you will be required to include your provider’s tax identification number or social security number with your reimbursement request.

 Ineligible expenses include overnight camps; care provided by your tax dependent, your spouse, or your child who is under the age of 19; and care provided while you are not at work.

 For more information regarding the Dependent Care FSA, review the resources in the forms and guides section of this webpage.

 If you previously enrolled in an FSA and are now enrolling in an HSA - If you were enrolled in an FSA in one calendar year (let's call it Year One) and will be enrolled in an HSA in the next calendar year (Year Two), you will need to take special action.
 In order to make or receive HSA contributions at the beginning of Year Two, your previously held Health Care FSA account must have a zero balance before the end of Year One.
-That means you'll need to submit claims for eligible healthcare expenses by December 24 for those claims to be processed before the end of Year One.
+That means you'll need to submit claims for eligible healthcare expenses by December 24 to assure those claims are processed before the end of Year One.

-If you previously enrolled in an HSA and are now enrolling in an FSA - The minute money is deposited in your HSA, it is yours to keep forever.
+If you previously enrolled in an HSA and are now enrolling in an FSA - Once money is deposited in your HSA, it is yours to keep forever.
 Even if you are no longer eligible to contribute to your HSA, you can still use the funds that are in it.
 Individuals who are enrolled in a Health Care FSA may not contribute to an HSA, but they can use funds from an HSA that they had in years prior to enrolling in an FSA.

 * In the event of a difference between this webpage and the plan document or summary plan description, the plan document and plan description prevail.